Bob's Burgers: Ratings

 After airing, the series became the highest-rated series premiere of the season and also finished 9th in the ratings for the week it aired.
 Despite this, the ratings went on a slide with ratings expert Bill Gorman of TV by the Numbers calling it a "toss up" for renewal before the series was renewed for a second season which premiered on March 11, 2012.

 Bob's Burgers experienced a notable increase in viewership following its release on Hulu, gaining traction on the streaming platform.
 In 2017, the series was one of the top three most-watched comedies on Hulu, following South Park and Family Guy.
 In 2018, Hulu announced that Bob's Burgers was one of the top adult animated shows on the platform, alongside Family Guy and South Park.
 It also ranked as a popular choice for late-night viewers, often watched between 8 PM and midnight.

-In 2024, Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that the show garnered 734 million minutes of watch time from July 29 to August 4.
-This was followed by an additional 705 million minutes of viewing from August 5 through August 11.
-Bob's Burgers amassed 693 million minutes of viewing time, securing its position as the tenth most-streamed series overall from August 26 to September 1.
-From September 2 to September 8, the series was watched for 689 million minutes.
+Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that Bob's Burgers was the fourth most-streamed series of 2024, with 36.80 billion minutes of watch time.
+In 2025, the series ranked sixth, with 34.08 billion minutes of watch time.
+In December 2025, Disney announced that it was among the series to surpass one billion hours streamed on Disney+ in 2025.
+During the first half of 2026, Bob's Burger recorded 15.01 billion minutes of watch time, ranking sixth among the most-streamed acquired series and ninth overall, according to Nielsen Media Research.